Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 The interview consists of only 5 questions!
 That's IT...that's your ONLY chance to impress them.
 I'm not sure how they can get to know their candidates well enough in only 5 questions...especially since they told me that my application was not being taken into consideration from that point on.
 They told me my "slate had been wiped clean" and that this interview could make or break me...talk about nerve-racking!!

-you can take the UTA trax all the way from the airport to the school and the other way around
+You can take the UTA trax all the way from the airport to the school and the other way around

 What are your suggestions for the admissions office?